sara-huang-hart/anime-recommendation-system/README.md

 This project focused on analyzing data on anime and viewer preferences to create a recommendation system for viewers.
 We used data from MyAnimeList, one of the largest anime community-driven platforms that allows users to track, rate, and review anime and manga titles.
 There are anime-related datasets on Kaggle.
 However, most of those datasets have not been updated for over 5 to 7 years.
 So for this project, we retrieved the data by using the MyAnimeList API to ensure that we have a more current and comprehensive perspective of our analysis, accounting for the latest developments within the anime community.

 # ⚡Data Retrieval
+Our strategy was to extract the data of users and animes from MyAnimeList and store the data in a data frame which contained a list of the animes and the user ratings.